List of guinea pig breeds: American

 The most widespread breed of guinea pig, the American guinea pig, is a recognized breed by the American Rabbit Breeders Association (ARBA).

 They are entered and shown in ARBA competitions in nineteen color classifications; Black, Cream, Red, White, Any Other Self (Beige, Chocolate, Lilac, Red-Eyed Orange), Brindle, Roan, Dilute Solid, Golden Solid, Silver Solid, Dilute Agouti, Golden Agouti, Silver Agouti, Dalmatian, Dutch, Himalayan, Tortoise Shell & White, Any Other Marked (Broken Color and Tortoise Shell), and Tan Pattern (Black Tan, Blue Tan, Chocolate Tan, Beige Tan, and Lilac Tan).
-The American guinea pig is to be posed with the hind feet under the animal and the front feet slightly ahead of the shoulders, and should not be forced into a cobby position or stretched out.

 The American should have a broad shoulder, Roman nose, and full crown, and the coat is to be short, straight and feel silky.
-The coat is faulted for feathering, harshness, or be thin or long.
+The coat is faulted for feathering, harshness, or being too thin or long.
 Contestants are disqualified for ridges, rosettes, side whiskers, or a satin sheen, though this should not be confused with the natural luster of some varieties.
 The ears are to be drooping but not fallen, and the eyes are to be bold and bright.
+The American guinea pig is to be posed with the hind feet under the animal and the front feet slightly ahead of the shoulders, and should not be forced into a cobby position or stretched out.

 The American is known for its sweet and docile personality, and is considered by many an excellent breed of cavy for new owners due to these characteristics.